Developing with the Kanzi Android Service

 Note

-On Android automotive devices it is not possible to grant the Display over other applications permission for newly installed applications using the Android UI.
+On Android Automotive devices, you cannot grant the Display over other applications permission through the Android UI for newly installed applications.

 Known issues